NCERT Solutions for Class 12 Physics Chapter 10 – Free PDF Download

-(ii) The speed of light in glass is not independent of the colour of the light.
-For a white light, the refractive index of a violet component of white light is greater than the refractive Index of a red component.
-Hence, the speed of violet light is less than the speed of red light in glass.
-Hence, violet light travels slower than red light in a glass prism when compared with red light.
+(ii) The speed of light is dependent on the colour of the light.
+For a white light, the refractive index of the violet component is greater than the refractive index of the red component.
+So, the speed of violet light is less than the speed of red light in the glass.
+This will reduce the speed of violet light in a glass prism when compared with red light.

-In Young’s double-slit experiment, 0.28mm separation between the slits and the screen is placed 1.4m away.
+In Young’s double-slit experiment, the slits are separated by 0.28 mm, and the screen is placed 1.4 m away.
 1.2cm is the distance between the central bright fringe and the fourth bright fringe.
 Determine the wavelength of light used in the experiment.